apache/lucene/README.md

 ### Basic steps:

   0. Install OpenJDK 11 (or greater)
-  1. Download Lucene from Apache and unpack it
+  1. Download Lucene from Apache and unpack it (or clone the git repository).
-  2. Connect to the top-level of your installation (parent of the lucene top-level directory)
-  3. Run gradle
+  2. Run gradle launcher script (`gradlew`).

 ### Step 0) Set up your development environment (OpenJDK 11 or greater)

 We'll assume that you know how to get and set up the JDK - if you don't, then we suggest starting at https://www.oracle.com/java/ and learning more about Java, before returning to this README.
-Lucene runs with Java 11 and later.
+Lucene runs with Java 11 or later.

 Lucene uses [Gradle](https://gradle.org/) for build control.